cjmartin/launchcalendar.org/_posts/2025-05-14-chang-zheng-2d-unknown.md

 videos: []
 images: []
 ---
-A Chang Zheng 2D (CZ-2D) rocket launched 12 ADASPACE-built satellites as part of the Space Computing Constellation at 04:12 UTC on May 14, 2025 from Jiuquan.
-The mission demonstrates laser inter-satellite communications and AI-based in-orbit data processing to enhance China's Earth observation capabilities.
-It was the fourth CZ-2D launch of the year, with the satellites likely headed to Sun-synchronous orbit to support an Earth image data network.
+On May 14, 2025 at 04:12 UTC, a Chang Zheng 2D (CZ-2D) rocket launched 12 ADASPACE-built satellites as part of the Space Computing Constellation from Site 9401 (SLS-2), Jiuquan.
+The satellites are testing laser inter-satellite communications and AI-driven in-orbit data processing to help form an Earth image data network.
+It was the fourth CZ-2D launch of the year, with the spacecraft likely destined for Sun-synchronous orbit to support China's growing Earth observation capabilities.